All kind of notes found on the internet. I will organise this once I have some time...

 Ph - D = 0

 With some knowledge of the kite geometry and the velocity of the wind, we can determine the value of the lift and drag.
 And with knowledge of the kite geometry and the materials used to make the kite we can determine the weight.
 We can then solve the two equations given above for the horizontal and vertical components of the tension in the line.
+Near the bridle point, the line is inclined at an angle called the bridle angle b.
+The magnitude of this angle is related to the relative magnitude of the components of the tension.

 tan b = Pv / Ph

 where tan is the trigonometric tangent function.
 Knowing the bridle angle, the length of line, and the weight per length of line, you can predict the height at which the kite flies.
 You can use the KiteModeler program to solve all the equations shown on this slide.
+The relative strength of the forces determines the motion of the kite as described by

 Fundamentals